nhscc/problem-statements/2019/elections/bdpa-elections-part-1.md

 their least favorite is Chicken.

 The other nine voters come up with their own ranks for the choices as well.
-Since many of them voted similarly to each other, the <span style="text-decoration: underline">10</span> different voters' rankings can be summarized as the following:
+Since many of them voted similarly to each other, the 10 different voters' rankings can be summarized as the following:

 <table>
     <tr>